run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 ## Examples

-start an unattended training job of name run1, based on project team-ny using a quickstart image:
+start an unattended training job of name run1, based on project team-a using a quickstart image:

-    runai submit run1 -i gcr.io/run-ai-demo/quickstart -g 1 -p team-ny
+    runai submit run1 -i gcr.io/run-ai-demo/quickstart -g 1 -p team-a

-start an interactive job of name run2, based on project team-ny using a jupyter notebook image.
+start an interactive job of name run2, based on project team-a using a Jupyter notebook image.
 The Notebook will be externalized via a load balancer on port 8888:

     runai submit run2 -i jupyter/base-notebook -g 1 \
-       -p team-ny --interactive --service-type=loadbalancer --port 8888:8888
+       -p team-a --interactive --service-type=loadbalancer --port 8888:8888

 ## Output